 Bluetooth (Smartphone)

 The Bluetooth Manager of the controller is almost identical to the Bluetooth manager implemented in UE4 in both function and form.
-Its core difference, aside from being written in Java is that instead of a list of registered Bluetooth Components it contains a list of Bluetooth activities to broadcast to.
-An activity in the android SDK is the parent of all graphical/interactable screens that display on the phone.
+Its core difference, aside from being written in Java, is that instead of a list of registered Bluetooth Components, it contains a list of Bluetooth activities to broadcast to.
+An activity in the android SDK is the parent of all graphical/interacting screens that display on the phone.
 The Bluetooth activity is our team’s custom derivation of the android SDK activity.
 The Bluetooth Manager is contained in the Bluetooth service, a child of the Service class which is managed by the android OS.
 The Bluetooth service may be considered a semi-singleton because it is not instantiated and maintained strictly like a globally accessible object, but is instead managed by the android OS so that only one instance may exist at any given time and that instance may run in the background, even upon minimization of the app.

 The Bluetooth Activity assumes the role of the Bluetooth receiver component in UE4.
 It is the base class of all activities that need to interface with the Bluetooth network, both to send and receive.
 All Bluetooth activities contain a reference to the Bluetooth manager and all contain an overridable function called OnBluetoothReceive(), called when the Bluetooth Manager broadcasts a Bluetooth message, in an event driven manner.